procrastinatio/web-map-printing/web-map-printing.md

 * Printing all 2D layers from map.geo.admin.ch, including import GPX/KML and most WMTS/WMS
 * Generating an A4/A3 PDF 1.3 at 150 DPI (not a technical limitation)
-* Generating a multipage PDF for Zeitreise (one year per page)
+* Generating a multipage PDF for Zeitreise (one year per page, about 20 pages)
 * Synchronous print for single page, asynchronous for multipage
 * 247'198 PDF page generated the last 90 days (500-5'000 per day) and 1'383 multipage print (0 to 50 per day)
 * Dockerized application running on a auto-scaling cluster (time-based)